vaughnanton/ruby_mastermind/README.md

-# ruby_mastermind
-An iteration of the Mastermind game implemented at the command line.
+A ruby version of Mastermind, a hangman-like game, to be executed at the command line.
+The computer will generate a code that the player must try to guess in under 12 turns.
+After each turn, the computer will give feedback on the code.